 An up to date biography.

 Three samples of up to 500 words each from three separate recent works.

-Closing date for receipt of submissions is Midnight Friday 31 July, 2020.
+Midnight Friday 29th July 2022.
 No late applications will be considered.
 Applications will be acknowledged by email on receipt.

-Applications go before a selection committee nominated by Leitrim County Council and the Tyrone Guthrie Centre.
-The successful applicant will be notified no later than 15 September, 2020.
+Applications go before a selection committee nominated by Leitrim County Council.
+The successful applicant will be notified no later than 16th September 2022.
 The recipient of the award will be publicly announced on Friday 7th October 2022 at The Dock, Carrick on Shannon as part of the Iron Mountain Literature Festival.